First, there was speed dating.

 Be well-prepared by doing your research in advance.

-Even though you didn’t spend much time with each individual, demonstrate your professionalism and follow-through by sending a thank you to each interviewer.
+Even though you only spent 10-15 minutes with each individual, demonstrate your professionalism and follow-through by sending a thank you to each interviewer.
 Write a thank you card or email that sells you for the position.

 In a poll conducted by Career Directors International as a part of their annual Career Industry Expert Trends, 2% of surveyed human resource professionals worldwide stated that they had used or planned to use this type of interview.
 Therefore, chances are not large that you will experience a speed interview, but, if you prepare for the worst you will shine in a traditional interview venue as well!